Complaints & The OIA

 Formal complaints with the University must be presented within three months of the incident you’re complaining about.
 Each service and academic department should seek to resolve issues as soon as possible to avoid it escalating into a formal complaint.

-Before making a complaint, you can talk about your case with your personal tutor or explore other remedies such as academic reps' feedback and getting guidance from our Advice Centre.
+Before making a complaint, you can seek guidance from our Advice Centre or explore other remedies such as academic reps' feedback or speaking with your personal tutor.

 At the end of the formal complaints process, the University issues a Completion of Procedures (COP) letter.
 If you believe that your complaint was not processed correctly or fairly, then you have 12 months from the date the COP was issued to take your complaint to the OIA.